jenkinsci/opentelemetry-plugin/demos/README.md

 ## Next

-1. Decouple builds from the local agent, then the requirements can be simplify with only docker and java.
-2. Support gradle integration with this plugin.
+1. Support gradle integration with this plugin.

 ## Further details

 It uses the OpenTelemetry Collector to send traces and metrics to different vendors, see https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/examples/demo

+### Support for ARM64

+The OpenTelemetry Collector does not support ARM64 arch yet, though there is a workaround, see https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/2379#issuecomment-781745225

+If you'd like to use it then:

+1. Create a Dockerfile in `demos/` with the content explained in the above comment.
+2. Edit `demos/docker-compose.yml` and replace the `otel-collector` service with the `build` command.
+3. Proceed with the `Run this demo` section.